Snowflake MCS/EHS community

 Visiting the Snowflake community

-We get about five to ten visitors a year who come to see if this is a place for them to move to.
+We get about ten visitors a year who come to see if this is a place for them to move to.
 Some come back later, a few never leave.

 People need to arrive with their own transportation.